pongsagon/tt_um_pongsagon_tinygpu_v2/docs/info.md

 	- use Gamepad to transform the model and rotate light
 	- run at 25Mhz.
 When fab, it will use around 200k transistor

-## How to test

-1. Flash a model file .bin from 3Dmodels folder to QSPI Flash PMOD
-2.

 ## External hardware

 - QSPI PMOD
 - TinyVGA PMOD
 - GamePad PMOD
 - SNES controller

+## How to test

+1. Plug QSPI PMOD, TinyVGA PMOD, GamePad PMOD with SNES controller to the TT demo board
+2. Flash a model file .bin from 3Dmodels folder to QSPI Flash PMOD
+3. The default QSPI read lantency is already set to 0 via ui_in[2:0], if there is a problem of QSPI latency try setting the value to 1-4.
+4. The model should be rendered on the VGA monitor spinning.
+5. Use D-pad to rotate model around X,Y axis.
+A/B button to zoom in/out.
+For model without texture, use X/Y button to rotate light.

+## 3D model file converter

+I will upload a 3d model converter that can be used with this TinyGPU v2.0 soon.